-Logo designers don’t have to create designs that are aesthetically pleasing, but also have a deep understanding of the different contexts in which they can be applied.
-One example of contextual design can be seen in the logo design created by Snøhetta
+Outsource Logo Design have to create designs that are aesthetically pleasing, but also have a deep understanding of the different contexts in which they can be applied.
+One example of contextual design can be seen in the logo design created.

 While architecture-inspired designs are nothing new, they are coming back popular in innovative ways.
 As we move into an increasingly digital world, designers are finding ways to not only capture the appearance of architectural landmarks, but also how to embody the concepts behind a brand’s physical manifestation through their visual interpretations.
 One example comes from the logo design created by Savvy for the Philip Glass concert at the National Museum of Anthropology, Mexico City.
 The shape of the logo is taken from the main feature of the building, the “Umbrella Fountain,” designed by Mexican Architect Pedro Ramírez Vasquez.

 This feature, in effect, features a circular geometric skylight that allows light to flow around the large engraved pillar.
 It’s massive and eye-catching – quality refers to a bold, black and white logo.

 Fun always comes first in logo design, fun comes in the form of bright colors and a variety of cute characters.
 There are many ways to create fun in a logo.
 Some examples come from the design created by “A Friend Of Mine” for Luxe Waiheke, which contains a fun typographic character, the letter “e” that forms a laugh emoji.